John Varty

 John Varty (born 27 November 1950) is a South African wildlife filmmaker who has made more than 30 documentaries and one feature film.
-Varty is an author, singer-songwriter and activist.
-He co-owns Londolozi Game Reserve and Tiger Canyon - A project which aims to create a free-ranging, self-sustaining tiger population outside of Asia.
+Varty is also leading a controversial project which aims to create a free-ranging, self-sustaining tiger population outside of Asia.

 Early life

-John Varty attended Parktown Boys' High School in Johannesburg.
+Varty attended Parktown Boys' High School in Johannesburg.
 As a child, John learned about hunting on the family game farm near the Kruger National Park.

 After his father, Charles, died, John and his brother, Dave Varty, terminated the hunting activities and converted it into a game reserve in 1973.
 They renamed it Londolozi, which is the Zulu word for "protector of living things".
 Since then it has become one of the top resorts in the world and was included in Travel and Leisure's world's best 4 times in the late 90s and early 2000s.